 For Johnson, playing with an older defender inspired her, and she now works to pass that inspiration on to first-year left-back Maddy McCaw, uplifting McCaw when she feels insecure in her game, mirroring how Ambrose mentored her.

-While Johnson and Bartholemew share regrets about some of their heartbreaking losses, they noted they have had many happy memories.
+While Johnson and Bartholomew share regrets about some of their heartbreaking losses, they noted that they have had many happy memories.